return42/sphkerneldoc/linux_src_doc/drivers/acpi/pmic/intel_pmic_xpower_c.rst

 Description
 -----------

-We could get the sensor value by manipulating the HW regs here, but since the axp288 IIO driver may also access the same regs at the same time, the APIs provided by IIO subsystem are used here instead to avoid problems.
-As a result, the two passed in params are of no actual use.

 Return a positive value on success, errno on failure.

 ..
 This file was automatic generated / don't edit.